What Is Chiari Malformation?

 Patients who find themselves unable to work because of their Arnold Chiari malformation and its related complications may qualify for long term disability (LTD) benefits from disability insurance companies.
 It is also possible for patients to qualify for Social Security Disability benefits from the Social Security Administration.

 Disability Evaluation of Chiari Malformation

-	The CDC defines Chiari malformation as a brain and spinal cord disorder with neurological or physical issues that: interfere with personal, social, school, or work activities; have no other physical or mental cause; and appear in imaging tests.
-To qualify for disability benefits, you should be able to demonstrate that you experience many – if not all – of the following symptoms:
+The CDC defines Chiari malformation as a brain and spinal cord disorder with neurological or physical issues that interfere with personal, social, school, or work activities; have no other physical or mental cause; and appear in imaging tests.
+Symptoms include:

 Chiari Malformation Type I